- Top 10 Brazilian beachesPosted 4 years ago

 Many countries have national organizations that rate restaurants and some even organize national gastronomic events.
 The largest culinary festival in Brazil is Brasil Sabor, a joint project by Abrasel (the Brazilian Association of Bars and Restaurants), the Ministry of Tourism and SEBRAE (Brazilian Service of Support for Micro and Small Businesses).
 The participating restaurants offer a special dish which represents the local cuisine to promote the diversity of regional culinary traditions.
 But Abrasel does not give ratings.
 For as far as we know the only rating system available is done by the Quatro Rodas Guide.

-In the US and most European countries you find websites like Tripadvisor, and some combine it with jury ratings.
+In the US and most European countries you find websites with ratings by visitors, alike Tripadvisor, and some combine it with jury ratings.
 This will be adopted in Brazil soon.
 For now, our favorite guides are Frommers and Fodor.

 Although neither Rio nor São Paulo has a distinctive cuisine of its own, like all cosmopolitan metropolises they have various dining scenes.
 If you’ve got cash to splash, put on your nicest evening dress and try the often recommended restaurants DOM and Rubaiyat.